 The Land of the Beardies History House (5) is one of Australia’s best folk museums.
 You can spend hours exploring the displays of pioneer life, farming and Celtic culture, as well as get help with research projects.

-If you’re in town on a Friday, try to ensure you’re outside Glen Innes’s grand Town Hall (6) at noon, when a piper plays from the town square.
+If you’re in town on a Friday, try to ensure you’re outside Glen Innes Highlands’ grand Town Hall (6) at noon, when a piper plays from the town square.

 We’d love to see your Celtic Country photos.
 Share them on our Facebook page – and don’t forget to tag them #getyourcelton.

 Below is an interactive map.
 The map shows markers to the various locations mentioned above.
 Click on the map icon for the destination you wish to visit.
 A popup description will appear.
 To get directions, click on the word ‘Directions’.
 A panel will appear below the map.
 Enter your location in the first section.
-The second section is automatically filled out.
+Enter the destination in the second section.
 Click on ‘Get Directions’.
-The directions to the destination will appear below this.
+The directions to the destination will then appear below the map.